Warm Farro Vegetable Salad

 Farro or barley can be used for this recipe.
 Cooked farro has a firmer, chewy texture, while barley is softer and creamier.
 Farro is available in pearled and non-pearled varieties.
 Pearled farro has the outer bran layer removed, resulting in a faster cooking time and making it more readily available in stores.
 Regular farro (whole farro) harder to find.

-- Farro: A healthier alternative to white or brown rice with a chewy texture.
+- Farro: A healthier alternative to white or brown rice, with a pleasantly chewy texture.

-- Vegetables: A colorful mix of carrots, celery, kale, and edamame adds a nutritious punch to the dish.
+- Vegetables: A colorful mix of carrots, celery, kale, and edamame adds a nutritious punch.

-- Kale: Added for color, nutrients and it’s earthy flavor.
+- Kale: Adds color, nutrients, and an earthy flavor.

-- Dried Cranberries: Provide a sweet and chewy bite.
-I prefer unsweetened cranberries.
+- Dried Cranberries: Provide a sweet, chewy bite; unsweetened cranberries are preferred.

-- Pistachios: Add a nutty crunch to this otherwise soft dish, along with a boost of protein.
+- Pistachios: Add a nutty crunch to this otherwise soft dish, along with a protein boost.

-- Cumin: For that mediterranean flavor is in both the vegetables and the dressing.
+- Cumin: Adds Mediterranean flavor to both the vegetables and the dressing.

-If you don’t need this dish to be vegan, top it with goat cheese or crumbled feta cheese.
-Add root vegetables like butternut squash, pumpkin, or sweet potatoes, or any of your favorite seasonal vegetables.
-Substitute baby spinach for kale if you prefer.
-Use dried cherries instead of cranberries for a different twist.
-Finish the dish with a light sprinkle of sea salt to enhance the flavors.
+If you don’t need this dish to be vegan, top it with goat cheese or crumbled feta.
+Add roasted root vegetables such as butternut squash, pumpkin, or sweet potatoes, or mix in any favorite seasonal vegetables (like zucchini, Brussels sprouts) or even a little garlic for extra flavor.
+Baby spinach can be substituted for kale if you prefer, and dried cherries make a lovely alternative to cranberries.
+Finish with a light sprinkle of sea salt to enhance all the flavors.

 This recipe yields 4 servings as a side dish.
 Double the recipe if serving as a main dish.